MakeSchool-Tutorials/Makestagram-Swift-Part2/P22-Fixing-Memory-Issue/content.md

 #What are Memory Warnings?

 If you spent some time using the current version of _Makestagram_ and upload a large amount of photos you will likely see a _memory warning_ show up in the Xcode console.
 Potentially your app will even crash.
-Despite the fact that todays iPhones are powerful devices with lots of memory and processing power, we still have limited resources to work with.
+Despite the fact that today's iPhones are powerful devices with lots of memory and processing power, we still have limited resources to work with.

 Users of today's mobile devices expect apps to be extremely responsive and the mobile operating systems help ensure that by dividing the available resources efficiently between the different apps running on a phone. **What does this mean for you?**
-If your app is too greedy in its memory consumption, iOS will terminate it to avoid that your app causes the entire phone to slow down.
+If your app is too greedy in its memory consumption, iOS will terminate it to prevent your app from causing the entire phone to slow down.

 If you see a memory warning in the console or if your app even crashes due to a memory warning, it's time to act.